-In Pennsylvania, hit and run accidents are an unsettling concern for drivers and pedestrians alike.
+In Pennsylvania, hit and run accidents are an unsettling concern for drivers and pedestrians.
 The prevalence of hit and run accidents makes Pennsylvania residents question the safety of our roads.
 Every year, numerous individuals become victims of these incidents, and beyond the immediate trauma, they are left grappling with overwhelming emotional distress and mounting financial burdens.

 These accidents don’t just leave physical scars; they imprint deep emotional wounds.
 This is magnified when the victim does not know who the culprit is and cannot bring them to justice.
 For many, medical bills pile up, wages are lost, and car repairs become an unforeseen expense, creating a spiraling impact on personal finances.
 As you are going through this storm, an urgent question lingers: Can you still pursue a claim if the at-fault driver remains unidentified?

-In Pennsylvania, a hit and run accident, (otherwise known as a “leaving the scene” incident) refers to a situation where a driver involved in a vehicular accident fails to stop and provide the legally mandated information or aid.
+In Pennsylvania, a hit and run accident (otherwise known as a “leaving the scene” incident) refers to a situation where a driver involved in a vehicular accident fails to stop and provide the legally mandated information or aid.
 Pennsylvania law is unequivocal about the duties of drivers involved in accidents: they must immediately stop their vehicles at the scene or as close as possible without obstructing traffic.

 Moreover, Pennsylvania drivers must provide pertinent information such as the name, address, and registration number of the vehicle they are driving.
 If injuries are involved, they must also render assistance, which might include transporting the injured or making arrangements for the injured parties to get to medical facilities.
 The repercussions for neglecting these duties are severe.